scottalmond/defcon_31/README.md

-EDIT THR_8/10: SAOs will be given out at the END of the competition day in the Aerospace Village (after 8 PM, until they kick us out) Friday/Saturday only (NOT before the competition).
-Sunday I aim to have them available for most of the day (8 AM - noon and 1:30 PM to 4 PM).
-Watch this space for updates.

 # Space Pony Overview

 This repo contains the project files for two Silly Add-On (SAO) Printed Circuit Boards (PCBs) for DEFCON 31.